Home : Events : Liberation of the Philippines in World War II

 Liberation of the Philippines in World War II

 FIRING A 155-MM.
 GUN M1A1 on an advancing Japanese column.
 While U.S. ground troops advanced on Leyte, the battle for Leyte Gulf took place, 23-26 October.
-The enemy, using a force comprising more than half his naval strength, suffered a crippling blow.

 Liberation of the Philippines in World War II

 INFANTRYMEN AND A MEDIUM TANK MOVING FORWARD on Leyte.
 At the time of the invasion, the Japanese had only one division stationed on Leyte.
-Their vital supplies at Tacloban were lost to them on the 21st and they appeared to have no organized plan of defense, offering resistance only at widely scattered points.

 Liberation of the Philippines in World War II